frenetic-lang/pyretic/TUTORIAL.md

 NOTE: state full firewall runs by default, simpler authentication and static firewalls can be used instead by recommenting file

 ------------------------------
-composition.py
+kitchen_sink.py
 ------------------------------
 "Firewall, load balance and route."

-start mininet:  ./pyretic/mininet.sh --switch ovsk --topo bump_clique,4,3,2 run controller: pox.py --no-cli pyretic/examples/composition.py --clients=3 --servers=2
+./pyretic/mininet.sh --switch ovsk --topo gateway pox.py --no-cli pyretic/examples/kitchen_sink.py

-in mininet:  hN ping 10.0.0.100 for N={1,2,3}, pingall fails, hsN ping 10.0.0.100 fails
+in mininet:  hN ping each other and 10.0.0.100 for N={1,2,3}, all other pings fail

+sample output:
 poking hole for 10.0.0.100,10.0.0.1 poking hole for 10.0.0.100,10.0.0.1 poking hole for 10.0.0.100,10.0.0.1